 Daily tasks are those things that really need to be done every single day.
 Simple tasks such as load and empty the dishwasher, clean the kitchen sink, make beds, take your vitamins, laundry, feed the pets, etc.

-The weekly tasks rotate between items that need to be done every week such as cleaning the toilet and vacuuming and season chores such as clean the kitchen light fixture, check your credit score, or clean the baseboards.
+The weekly tasks rotate between items that need to be done every week such as cleaning the toilet and vacuuming.
+And seasonal chores like cleaning the kitchen light fixture or cleaning the baseboards.

 Tips for using Motivated Moms

 I’ve found the best solution to housekeeping is to have a time scheduled every day to get it done.
 The time doesn’t really matter.
 It can be before or after a meal, in the afternoon, or in the morning.